alexarchambault/argonaut-shapeless/README.md

 libraryDependencies += "com.github.alexarchambault" %% "argonaut-shapeless" % "6.1-SNAPSHOT"
 ```

-Then import the content of `argonaut.Shapeless` along with the one of `argonaut.Argonaut` close to where you want codecs to be automatically available for case classes / sealed hierarchies:
+Import the content of `argonaut.Shapeless` along with the one of `argonaut.Argonaut` close to where you want codecs to be automatically available for case classes / sealed hierarchies:
 ```scala
 import argonaut._, Argonaut._, Shapeless._